kellyrmilligan/hapi-react-redux/README.md

   return store.dispatch(fetchTrunks())//dispatch an async action }
 ```

+## Reducers
+This library provides a set of reducers to add to your store configuration to facilitate the server rendering process to add it's data to the redux store.

+### Auth
+Hapi has an auth object that ends up being populated after a user has signed in.
+This object is added to the store during the rendering process.
+Simply include this reducer in your store and access it like you would any other data.

+### Config
+Any configuration data your application needs is passed from the server to the client.
+The provided reducer adds it to the redux store for your app to use.

+### Pre handlers
+Hapi has a concept called route prerequisites.
+These are functions that execute before a route handler is invoked.
+To enable this data being available in your react app, a reducer is provided to add it to the store.

+### Server Context
+If there is a case where you want to send some data in a response directly from the server, you can send this data to the render method provided.
+It will be added to the `serverContext` key of your store.

 ## Flux standard actions
 The reducers and action creators included with this module try to adhere to flux standard actions spec